drbap/dashboard-navigator-for-obsidian/CONTRIBUTING.md

 ## Reporting Issues
 * **Clear and concise:** Provide detailed descriptions of bugs, including steps to reproduce and expected behavior.
 * **Search first:** Check if the issue has already been reported.
 This helps avoid duplicates.
-* For issues that don't require code changes, please use the "help wanted" or "discussion" label.

 ## Suggesting Features
 * **Explain the problem:** Clearly articulate the issue you're trying to solve.